 - Image linking from main page to this post is of the Persian leader Hulagu Khan and wife Dokuz Kathun, in the Rachid Ad-Din (1300s).
 Not Kazakh.

-- An accessible English introduction to Kazakh history, culture, foods, and dwellings in the 15th and 16th centuries can be found in: Baipakov, K. M. and B. E. Kumekov.
+- A brief English introduction to Kazakh crafts, ornaments, foods, and dwellings in the 15th and 16th centuries can be found in: Baipakov, K. M. and B. E. Kumekov.
 “The Kazakhs,” in History of Civilizations of Central Asia, Volume V. Development in contrast: from the sixteenth to the mid-nineteenth century.
 Ed.
 Chahryar Adle and Irfan Habib.
 UNESCO Publishing, 2003, p.
 89-108.